postgresml/pgcat/CONFIG.md

 default: false
 ```

-Whether to use round robin for server selection or not.
+Whether to use round-robin for server selection or not.

 ### server_tls
 ```